 The artist Antonio Rovaldi brings to Bergamo the project End.
 Words from the Margins, New York City, presented last November at Harvard University.

-The exhibition Il suono del becco del picchio, hosted from February 13 to May 17, 2020 at the Accademia Carrara venue in Bergamo, constitutes the second chapter of the project End.
+The exhibition Il suono del becco del picchio, extended until August 31, 2020 and hosted in the spaces of the Accademia Carrara in Bergamo, constitutes the second chapter of the project End.
 Words from the Margins, New York City, promoted by the GAMeC in partnership with Harvard University (Graduate School of Design), the Kunstmuseum of St Gallen, and Magazzino Italian Art in Cold Spring (NY), with which the artist was awarded the support of the fifth call of the Italian Council, the program promoting Italian contemporary art around the world, held by the Directorate-General for Contemporary Creativity and Urban Regeneration of the Italian Ministry of Cultural Heritage and Activities and Tourism.

 Curated by Lorenzo Giusti, Director of the GAMeC, together with Steven Handel, Visiting Professor of Ecology at the Harvard Graduate School of Design, and Francesca Benedetto, Design Critic, the exhibition—like the project itself—constitutes a eulogy of waking, of the physical crossing of the most marginal of spaces, and is based on the idea that it is from these